Top of page

-Wake Women is a podcast for, by and about the women of Wake Forest University.
+Wake Women is a podcast by and about the women of Wake Forest University.
 In each episode, fifth-generation alumna Mary Tribble (’82, MA ’19) sits down with a female Wake Forester who inspires her.
 This show brings you intelligent, thought-provoking reflections from successful women whose experiences will inspire you to be your best self.

 Episodes drop biweekly on Fridays.